-GMV promotes global sustainability with its Earth observation solutions at the Living Planet Symposium
+GMV promotes global sustainability with its Earth observation solutions at the Living Planet Symposium of companies and institutions, along with scientists and policymakers, to share the latest technological advances, innovative applications, and good practices for sustainable development.

 GMV participated in the Living Planet Symposium 2025 (LPS25), which is a leading international event on Earth observation (EO), organized by the European Space Agency (ESA).
 It was held this year in Vienna, Austria from June 23rd to 27th, with approximately 7,000 attendees.